azkaban/azkaban/CONTRIBUTING.md

   Exceptions should be rare.
   An example is automated UI testing, until the test framework catches up.

+- Define configuration keys in the azkaban.Constants class.

 - [Favor composition over inheritance](http://thefinestartist.com/effective-java/16).

 - Favor @Singleton notation over the bind method.